anthonypaulnoble.com

 on application given.

-Tattoo pain can vary from barely noticeable to almost unbearable! but most people are absolutely fine until 3 or 4 hours into it.
+Tattoo pain can vary from barely noticeable to almost unbearable! but most people are fine until 3 or 4 hours into it.
 I tattoo in an efficient way and minimalise pain to the client...although sometimes it is inevitable, and we have to concentrate on doing the job properly ofcourse.
 First time tattoo clients are usually pleasantly surprised that it wasn't as bad as expected.

-On this note, it is always beneficial to not fight the pain, or fear it... to accept it and go 'with it'.
+It is always beneficial to not fight the pain, or fear it... to accept it and go 'with it'.

 // Advice for Tattoo Clients